Add value to your investment with these 4 low P/CF stocks

 We always try to hit the jackpot while picking stocks.
-But hitting the right chord every time isn’t easy unless you’re blessed with the Midas touch.
+However, it’s not easy to strike the right chord every time, unless you’re blessed with the Midas touch.
 When it comes to the investment market, experts believe that the value style is one of the most effective approaches.
-Value investing is essentially about picking stocks that have good things going for them, even when they’ve been beaten by some external factors.
+Value investing is essentially about picking stocks that have good things going for them, even when external factors have beaten them to it.

-There are various valuation metrics to determine the intrinsic strength of a stock, but a random selection of ratios cannot serve your purpose if you want a realistic assessment of a company’s financial health.
+There are various valuation metrics to determine the inherent strength of a stock, but picking ratios at random cannot serve your purpose if you want a realistic assessment of a company’s financial health.
 For this, we recommend price to cash flow (or P/CF) as one of the key metrics.
-This metric evaluates the market price of a stock relative to the amount of cash flow the company generates on a per-share basis—the lower the number, the better.
-Signet Jewelers Limited i say NRG Energy, Inc. NRG, ACCO Brands Corporation ACCO and Sterling Infrastructure, Inc. STRL boasts a low P/CF ratio.
+This metric evaluates a stock’s market price relative to the amount of cash flow it generates on a per-share basis—the lower the number, the better.
+PVH Corp.
+(PVH Free report), Centene Corporation (CPU Free report), Solo Brands, Inc. (DTC Free report) and Park Hotels & Resorts Inc. (PK Free report) boast a low P/CF ratio.

 Cost to cash flow reveals financial health

-One may question why we are considering the price-to-cash flow metric when the most widely used metric is price/earnings (or P/E).
+Questions may arise as to why we are considering the price-to-cash flow metric when the most widely used metric is price/earnings (or P/E).
 Well, what sets P/CF apart is that operating cash flow adds back non-cash charges like depreciation and amortization to net income, which truly reflects the company’s financial health.

 Analysts warn that the company’s earnings are subject to accounting estimates and management manipulation.
 However, cash flow is reliable.
 Net cash flow reveals how much cash a company actually generates and how effectively management uses it.

 Positive cash flow indicates an increase in the company’s liquid assets.
-This gives the company the means to settle debts, pay for its expenses, reinvest in its business, weather downturns, and finally pay back its shareholders.
-On the other hand, negative cash flow implies a drop in the company’s liquidity, which in turn reduces its flexibility to support these moves.
+This provides it with funds to settle debts, pay expenses, reinvest in the business, weather downturns and finally pay back shareholders.
+On the other hand, negative cash flow implies a drop in liquidity, which reduces its flexibility to support these movements.

 What is the best strategy?

-An investment decision based solely on the P/CF ratio may not yield the desired results.
+An investment decision based solely on the P/CF ratio may not produce the desired results.
 To identify stocks that are trading at a discount, you should broaden your search criteria and also consider price-to-book, price-to-earnings, and price-to-sales ratios.
-Adding a favorable Zacks Rank and a Value assessment of A or B to your search criteria should result in even better results as they eliminate the chance of falling into a value trap.
+Adding a favorable Zacks Rank and an A or B Value Score to your search criteria should yield even better results because they eliminate the chance of falling into a value trap.

-Here are the parameters for choosing true value stocks:
+Here are the parameters for choosing real value stocks:

 P/CF less than or equal to X-industry median.